 The truth is, most plants–especially flowering types–will benefit from regular (even if only once a year) feeding to keep them looking their best and stay healthy.
 But certain plants will benefit more from specific fertilizers.

 A great all-purpose fertilizer for the shrubs around your yard is Jack’s ClassiCote.
-Like I wrote last year, you’re probably familiar with Osmocote–it’s a fine option.
-But like the Jack’s Classic water-soluble fertilizers, ClassiCote is simply better.
+Like I wrote last year, you’re probably familiar with Osmocote–it’s a popular option.
+But like the Jack’s Classic water-soluble fertilizers, ClassiCote is higher quality, with a more even release of nutrients over time.
 If you’re looking for one fertilizer to use on everything, you’ll love the ease and quality ClassiCote provides.

 Around northwest Washington, you’ll find a lot of rhododendrons.
 It is, after all, the state flower.
 Likewise, you’ll also find plenty of azaleas.
 Both of these plants like acidic soils–which we have plenty of in our part of the country.
-(As a side note, don’t ever bother with a pH test of the soil in your yard if you’re curious–it is acidic.)
+(As a side note, don’t ever bother with a pH test of the soil in your yard if you’re curious–you can assume it is acidic.)
 But, these plants need a special fertilizer for acid-loving plants, so treat them right.
-We recommend Lily Miller Rhododendron, Azalea & Evergreen food for anything you have that’s acid-loving, including many of the evergreens in your yard.
+We recommend Espoma Azalea-Tone for anything you have that’s acid-loving, including many of the evergreens in your yard.

 Hydrangeas are another shrub that I often get customers asking about.
 As I mentioned, our soils around northwest Washington are acidic–and that means that most of your colored hydrangeas will eventually turn blue.
-You can “correct” this “problem” by adding Super Sweet lime to your soil to make it more alkaline and thus turn your flowers more pink.
-If you enjoy blue and want to enrich the colors and make your hydraneas even more healthy, try the new Hydrangea Blue fertilizer from Jack’s Classic!
-This water-soluble blend is easy to use and will give you beautiful, rich blue flowers to enjoy this summer.
+You can “correct” this “problem” by adding garden lime to your soil to make it more alkaline and thus turn your flowers more pink or purple.
+If you enjoy blue and want to enrich the colors and make your hydrangeas even more healthy, try Jack’s Classic Hydrangea Blue fertilizer.
+This water-soluble blend is easy to use and will give you beautiful, rich blue flowers to enjoy throughout the summer.

-Finally, if you have tree or shrubs that are susceptible to insects, feed them once each spring with Bayer Tree & Shrub Protect & Feed.
-This liquid systemic provides a full year of insect protection as well as slow-release fertilizer to encourage healthy growth.
-As far as tree care goes, it’s as easy as they come!
+Finally, if you have tree or shrubs that are susceptible to insects, treat them once each spring with Bonide Annual Tree & Shrub insect control.
+This liquid systemic provides a full year of insect protection against problematic garden pests.
+As far as tree care goes, it’s as easy as it could be.

-For more information on care for specific plants in your yard, stop in at Vander Giessen Nursery and check out the products I’ve mentioned.
-We’re happy to help you choose the right fertilizer for the job!
+For more information on care for specific plants in your yard, stop in at Vander Giessen Nursery and check out the products mentioned above or more specific solutions for your garden.
+We’re happy to help you choose the right product for the job!